HDNET/hdnet-standards/README.md

 ## Usage
 - create a captainhook.json in the main project (Example: captainhookSample.json)
-- Change the Project's Jiraticket (XXX in line 17)
 - [Usually you would need to `vendor/bin/captainhook configure`, but creating the captainhook.json by hand does that for you]
-- Activate captainhook with `vendor/bincaptainhook install`
+- Activate captainhook with `vendor/bin/captainhook install`
+- Configure HDNET Standards to your project

+## Configuration
+- Change the Project's Jiraticket
+    - src/Hook/Message/JiraIssue.php
+        - `return '/XXX-[0-9]+ .*/';`
+- Change path to xml-files
+    - captainhook.json
+        - `"action": "vendor/bin/xmllint tests/data/xml"`

 # Tooling
 * `lando phpunit` => Execute unit tests